This page covers a new TeamCity server installation.

 TEAMCITY_SERVER_MEM_OPTS environment variable to the value like

-If slowness, OutOfMemory errors occur, or you consistently see memory-related warning in TeamCity UI, increase the setting to the next level.
+If slowness, OutOfMemory errors occur, or you consistently see a memory-related warning in the TeamCity UI, increase the setting to the next level.

 - minimum setting (the 32-bit Java should be used (bundled in .exe distribution)):